gabrielcostasilva/sb-controllers/websockets/README.md

 1. Identifies this as a configuration class.
 2. Identifies the class as a message broker.
 3. Inherits common methods for message broker classes.
-4. Sets the subscription topic.
+4. Sets an in-memmory subscription topic.
 Messages with `/topic` headers as routed to the broker.
 5. Sets the destination header (`/app`) to `@MessageMapping` methods in the controller.
 6. Sets the HTTP server endpoint.
 It uses SockJS, which enables WebSock emulation when there are impediments for WebSocket interations.